raphlinus/raphlinus.github.io/_posts/2021-11-04-prefix-sum-portable.md

 One controversial aspect of the original decoupled look-back algorithm is that it depends a forward progress guarantee from the GPU.
 If a workgroup is running, and an adversarial scheduler unfairly schedules threads that are waiting on the flag in favor of threads that would set it if they were run, then the dispatch as a whole will hang (this is similar to a deadlock in a classical setting, but a bit more subtle).
 My code from last year also depended on this guarantee, and while it ran well on the hardware I tested on, it might not everywhere.
 The Vulkan specification itself is careful to make no forward progress guarantees.

-There are a number of interesting workloads that depend on or benefit from these kind of guarantees, likely including the Nanite renderer.
+There are a number of interesting workloads that depend on or benefit from these kind of properties, likely including the Nanite renderer.
 To help those applications, Tyler Sorensen's group has been characterizing existing GPUs, with the aim of defining a GPU property that might be queried at runtime.
 Their latest paper is [Specifying and Testing GPU Workgroup Progress Models].
 Among its findings, Apple and ARM exhibit failures of forward progress, so it cannot be specified in the Vulkan core, but only as an optional property.

 Separately, Elias Naur coded up a modification to my code that makes a bit of scalar progress instead of spinning uselessly.
 Thus, even in the face of completely adversarial scheduling, the code is guaranteed to complete, it might just be slow.
 Hopefully, those types of events are rare, and statistically, performance is good.
 It seems OK so far, but we haven't done extremely careful testing.
 The piet-gpu test suite might be useful for identifying whether there are any GPUs where this is a real problem.